ankit1725633-a11y/Zomato-Dashboard-insight-Power-Bi-/README.md

-# 🍽️ Zomato Dashboard Insights – Power BI
+# 🍽️ Zomato Dashboard – Power BI

 This document highlights key insights typically derived from a **Zomato Power BI dashboard**, focusing on customer behavior, restaurant performance, order trends, and delivery patterns.
 The goal is to provide a clear, human-readable summary that reflects real-world analysis.